Freedom of Information

 4. Who we are

-4.1 The College can trace its earliest history back to the foundation of the Bromley School of Art in the 1870s.
-The modern history of the College began in 1962, when Beckenham School of Art and Sidcup School of Art amalgamated with Bromley School of Art to form Ravensbourne College of Art and Design and the new institution relocated to a new site in Bromley Common.
-In 1975, the bulk of College activities moved to its current site and new purpose-built accommodation in Chislehurst.
+4.1 The University can trace its earliest history back to the foundation of the Bromley School of Art in the 1870s.
+The modern history of the University began in 1962, when Beckenham School of Art and Sidcup School of Art amalgamated with Bromley School of Art to form Ravensbourne College of Art and Design and the new institution relocated to a new site in Bromley Common.
+In 1975, the bulk of University activities moved to its current site and new purpose-built accommodation in Chislehurst.

 4.3 During the 1990s, the College began to engage proactively with the opportunities and challenges presented to the creative disciplines by the development of computing and multimedia technology and championing the creative use of digital technologies in design and communications became a key part of the College Mission.
 The College's links with the creative industries were deepened and it benefitted for instance from endowments from the UK's independent television companies as their preferred supplier of education and training.
 Its distinctive approaches to learning and teaching and creative professional formation was also becoming known nationally [Ref:Securing Innovation and Creativity in Design Education, DFES/HEQE, 1999].